EdgeJay/pify-player/api/README.md

 ## Getting Started

+1. Create `.env` file by copying `.env.example` file and edit the env vars.
-1. Run `go mod download` in this folder.
+2. Run `go mod download` in this folder.
-2. Run `make start` command from project root to start server.
+3. Run `make start` command from project root to start server.

 ## Development